No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 7. Integrate All Activities Into a Model

-Converting all activities (your inputs, assumptions, and accountabilities) into a cohesive plan requires careful documentation.
-Whether you're using planning software or spreadsheets, the goal is to create a scalable, error-resistant model that accurately incorporates all activities.
+Whether you're using planning software or spreadsheets, your goal is to create a scalable, error-resistant model that accurately incorporates all activities.
 This includes (but is not limited to):

 - Key initiatives